Treatment Duration

 Alcoholic Fatty Liver: Long-term, excessive alcohol consumption can cause liver disease, progressing from fatty liver to inflammation and cirrhosis.
 Currently, alcohol-related liver disease is the leading cause of liver transplants.
 If the liver damage is irreversible, a transplant is often recommended.

 Acute Liver Failure: This sudden, severe liver dysfunction can result from drug toxicity or viral infections, making up about 5-6% of liver transplants.
-In these cases, a liver transplant is urgently needed to save the patient's life, as without it, the mortality risk is 100% due to liver failure or complications like infections and multiple organ failure.
+In these cases, the transplant is urgently needed to save the patient's life, as without it, the mortality risk is 100% due to liver failure or complications like infections and multiple organ failure.

 The liver transplant success rate is over 90%.
 The survival rate after a year of transplant is 93%, and 83% after five years.
 The chances of a successful transplant and long-term survival depend on the personal health condition.